FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: More experimental results

 \subsection{Flood prediction at all locations}

-In Table \ref{tab:flood_prediction_s1}, we provided the comparison of the performance of different models for the \texttt{Flood Evaluator} at time point $t+1$, but at one location (S1).
+In Table \ref{tab:flood_prediction_s1}, we provided the comparison of the performance of models for the \texttt{Flood Evaluator} at time point $t+1$, but at one location (S1).
 In Table \ref{tab:flood_prediction}, we provide the comparison of the performance of different models for the \texttt{Flood Evaluator} on the test set at time $t+1$, but for all locations.
+Our GTN model still provides the best performance in flood prediction.